KGVikas/password_manager/README.md

 # password_manager
-Developed a secure Password Manager using Python, enabling encrypted storage and retrieval of passwords with the **Fernet** encryption module.
-Demonstrated skills in encryption, file handling, and user-friendly interface design.
+Designed and implemented a Password Manager application in Python to securely store and retrieve user passwords.
+Utilized the Fernet encryption module to encrypt passwords before saving them in a local file, ensuring data confidentiality.
+Developed functionality to view stored credentials with decryption and add new passwords with verification, emphasizing usability and error handling.
+Demonstrated proficiency in encryption techniques, file management, and creating an intuitive user interface for secure credential management.